Are these the 5 best Masters final rounds ever?

 2013: 'Come on, Ozzy!'

-There is no doubt that the 2019 and 2004 Masters finales are more significant in the great sweep of golf history, but my all-time favorite conclusion was Adam Scott's triumph, not just for himself but for his country, over 2009 champion Angel Cabrera.
-The main drama, compressed to the last hole of regulation and the ensuing playoff, comprise the finest hour of major championship theater I have ever seen.
+There is no doubt that the 2019 and 2004 Masters finales are more significant in the great sweep of golf history, but my all-time favorite conclusion was Adam Scott's triumph, not just for himself but for his country, over 2009 Masters champion Angel Cabrera.
+The main drama, compressed to the last hole of regulation and the ensuing playoff, comprises the finest hour of major championship theater I have ever seen.

-Much like Phil Mickelson nine years earlier, Adam Scott's 72nd-hole birdie putt came complete with tremendous added weight: not only was he seemingly overdue for a major championship, he was seeking to be the first Australian to don a green jacket after a series of countrymen's close calls.
+Like Phil Mickelson nine years earlier, Adam Scott's 72nd-hole birdie putt came complete with tremendous added weight: not only was he seemingly overdue for a major championship, he was seeking to be the first Australian to don a green jacket after a series of countrymen's close calls.
 It was also raining, and he knew Angel Cabrera was standing in the 18th fairway tied with him for the lead.
 Scott's reaction when the putt dropped was out of character in its exuberance, showing the world just how much it meant to him.

-The aforementioned Cabrera saw it all unfold from below.
+Cabrera saw it all unfold from below.
 With his son on the bag, the enigmatic Argentine hit an absolute laser of an approach to two feet to set up the playoff.
 It's one of the most clutch shots I've ever seen, and as thrilling a punch-counterpunch sequence as golf has ever produced.

 What are your all-time favorite Masters final rounds?
 Feel free to share your memories in the comments below!